Skip to product information

 Tax included.

-What does it look like when it’s not westernised?
-And how do writers from marginalised backgrounds navigate a space that’s still monopolised by white American men?
+Fantasy fiction is big business – in recent years, it has become one of the fastest-growing genres in publishing.
+But what does it look like when it comes from perspectives that aren't European or North American?
+And how do writers from marginalised backgrounds navigate a space that’s dominated by white American men?
 Join authors Saara El-Arifi, N. E. Davenport and Tasha Suri online to find out.

 Nia ‘N. E.’ Davenport is the author of The Blood Trials and its sequel, The Blood Gift.
 She studied Biological Sciences and Theatre Arts at the University of Southern California and has an MA in Secondary Education.
 When she isn’t writing, she teaches English and biology and advocates for diverse perspectives and protagonists in literature.
 She lives in Texas.